 Red flags are raised in Southeast Asia

-Shanni* sat alone and afraid.
+Shanni* was spotted by Love Justice transit monitors standing alone looking concerned and fearful.
 Dressed in village garb, she was tightly clutching a bag on her lap.
-After about a half hour, she got up and began wandering around the station, seemingly searching for someone.
-Shanni continued to look lost and bewildered, so Love Justice transit monitors decided it was time to step in.
+After about a half hour, she began wandering around the bus station, seemingly searching for someone.
+Shanni continued to look lost and bewildered, so Love Justice transit monitors decided to approach her and ask if she needed assistance.

 Because of key red flags that our monitors observed, they felt finding out more about her was warranted.
 As Shanni shared her story, more red flags were uncovered.
 She had met her boyfriend, Batin*, recently at a wedding in a nearby village.
 Before the wedding festivities were over, he had asked her for her cell phone number so they could stay in contact with each other.
 They talked frequently after Shanni returned to her own village until eventually he won her trust.
 Batin asked Shanni if she would be his girlfriend.

 As her trust grew, Shanni told Batin about her family’s impoverished existence.
 Like any caring boyfriend would, he offered to help.
 He told Shanni he could get her a job, and he promised her a salary of what amounted to about $150 per month.
 Shanni knew a good monthly salary like that would help her family tremendously.
 Even though she knew nothing about the job itself, she trusted Batin because he loved her.
 And when he proved his devotion by proposing to her, Shanni decided to elope with him.

 Not too many days later, Shanni packed up a change of clothes, what little money she had, and her cell phone, and then she ran away to meet Batin.
 They slept together at a cabin he knew of on the first night of their trip.
 The next morning, Batin told Shanni to tell anyone who asked that they were already married.